Bluebell walk around Gatton Park

-Go through the gate on the right and enter Nut Wood.
-10 yards turn sharp right by a black marker post and walk up a steep track through a gate.
-Look up to your left and you should see lots of bluebells.
+Go through the gate on the right and enter Nut Wood and then turn sharp right by a black marker post to walk up a steep track through a gate.
+Look up to your left and you should see oodles of bluebells.
 To your right is a lovely old beech with a broken trunk and lots of holes - a wonderful feeding station for woodpeckers.
 The path bends round to the left and climbs steeply.
 There’s a seat with a great view across to the North Downs.
 Continue along the path as it straightens out.
-Ignore minor paths to right and left.
 Carry on up the hill until the path levels out and you reach a gate.
 There’s a gap on the left hand side to walk through.

 Bluebells and woodland

 You can see here the magical effect of deciduous woodland with sunshine flooding onto the woodland floor.
 As the sun warms up the ground the bluebells come into flower before the leaf canopy forms.
 Bluebells are delicate though - please don't pick them or let dogs and kids trample on them.
 Crushing the leaves will kill them.

 Through the gate you'll find another black way marker and a seat to take a breather.
 At the T junction turn right along a broad track.
 Look out for more bluebells to your right.
 Go past the NT bridlepath post and go through the gate in front of you - there's a gap to the right.
 Ignore paths to the left and you'll come to an open area on your right side and a stile.
 There is a seat just up to the left.
 Pause here to take in the view and get a photo.
 You can see the rough pasture being grazed by Belted Galloways.
 You can also see the civilised parkland and the working area of Nut Wood, used for timber, wood and quarried stone.